 Expected starting salary for engineers in Hawaiʻi

-The Hawaiʻi Renewable Learning Fund provides zero-interest, no-fee loans to low-income college students to cover their remaining costs of attendance after grants and scholarships.
+The Hawaiʻi Renewable Learning Fund provides zero-interest loans to low-income college students to cover their remaining costs of attendance after grants and scholarships.
 After graduation, if a student earns above $50,000, they pay back their loan through fixed monthly repayments for up to five years.
 If they earn less than this minimum salary, they may apply for an income-based deferment and have a $0 monthly repayment obligation.
 All loans repayments are recycled back into the fund to support future students.

 The Fund is partnering with local employers to offer loan repayment assistance to graduates who accept and remain in positions with their companies.